jesus-abreu/fraud_aml/README.md

 # fraud_aml
-AI-Driven Anti-Money Laundering (AML) with Graph Neural Networks
+AI-Driven Anti-Money Laundering (AML) with Graph Neural Networks (A series of 2 articles)